jordimas/open-dubbing/README.md

 * Automatic detection of the source language of the video (using Whisper)
 * Gender voice detection to allow to assign properly synthetic voice later
+* Better control of voice used for dubbing
 * Support for TTS systems

 # Demo